fastenhealth/policy/09-configuration_management_policy.md

 1. Network connections to any system outside of our production environment must be formally approved and documented on a network diagram.
 1. Network diagrams are maintained by the SRE team and are updated whenever there are network changes and no less than every six months.
 1. VPN connections to the production environment must use a minimum of TLS 1.2 to encrypt data in transit.
-1. Should Luma outsource any network services, vendors are required to to identify the specific functions, ports, and protocols used in the provision of the external/outsourced services
+1. Should Fasten outsource any network services, vendors are required to to identify the specific functions, ports, and protocols used in the provision of the external/outsourced services